workshops & training

 Actions not just words

-There is a lot of theory and a lot of research evidence on how to create and measure research impact.
+There is a lot of theory and a lot of research evidence on how to create and evaluate research impact.
 Theories and frameworks alone will not show you how to achieve it.
 When creating impact we have to work with people which means that we have to be flexible, work in ways that match behaviour, and consider personalities and bureaucracies.

 In fact, studies have shown flexibility and personalisation of strategies is necessary.
 The 2014 Research Excellence Framework (REF) impact assessment collected 6679 impact case studies.
 Analysis of these case studies revealed over 3709 different pathways to impact, highlighting the individual nature of how we create research impact.